NoneShen/Poly-document/new_chain/side_chain/contracts.md

 ```

 - This function is meant to sync Poly chain genesis block header to CCM contract.
 This method should be called at the very beginning and can only be called once.
 For the input data `rawHeader`, the nextbookkeeper can not be empty.
-- First this function needs to make sure that the CCM contract has not been initialized before through check the public key of the current epoch.
+- First this function needs to make sure that the CCM contract has not been initialized through checking the public key of the current epoch.
 - Then we will parse the raw header to get the `header.nextBookKeeper`.
 Comparing it with the `nextBookKeeper` which is converted from `pubKeyList`, we could verify the validity of signature.
 - After verifying the signature, we could record current epoch start height and the public keys by storing them in address format.
 And then emit the event `InitGenesisBlockEvent`.